BerendPronk/minor/README.md

 Security of IoT-technologies are not the safest.
 Everyone that knows something about your setup, is able to manipulate the IoT-traffic, if not done properly.

 A relatively short presentation, though very inspirational and packed with new terms, technologies and ideas.

+---

+## April .. - Peter Peerdeman

+to be continued

+---

+## May 3rd - Eva-Lotta Lamm

+Quite some time has passed since the latest Weekly Nerd.
+The presentation was not given in one of our available classrooms, but in the CMD-Medialounge, instead.
+Also, the talk was organized via Eventbrite and presented as an ICONS-meeting, so other students of the university could join.

+The speaker of the event was Eva-Lotta Lamm, who is an expert in making sketchnotes.
+There was a sign-language interpreter in front of the audience to translate everything that the speaker would say to a girl in the front row, who had lost her ability to hear.

+After a short introduction of the previous experiences Eva-Lotta has faced in her career, she listed five essential guidelines for sketchnoting.
+This was done in a very clever way, where she projected a live video-feed of her actually sketching the guidelines with the techniques she wanted to teach us about.
+The feed was recorded, as well; so students that weren't able to join this event could rewatch it at a later date.

+Almost everyone in the room sketched along with Eva-Lotta.
+It really was a nice way of following the presentation.
+Because she wasn't able to speak to fast and no one was distracted amd kept their attention on the beautiful drawinga she made.

+The topic of this talk was similar to a previous Weekly Nerd, the one where Justus Sturkenboom shared his experiences with sketchnoting.
+Though a similar subject, both talks tackled different problems when it comes to sketchnoting.
+Where Justus focused more on the gear you should have, Eva-Lotta told us more on the different techniques people should implement in the sketches.

+While not being a presentation specifically meant for our minor, the talk Eva gave will be of great influence for all of the future events we visit.